Car buying tips

 However, don't discount petrol, particularly if you're buying a smaller estate or if you do not do a high mileage.
 The latest petrol engines are very efficient, and the up-front premium for a diesel engine could take the average driver years to claw back.
 Diesel owners are also now facing the prospect of increased taxation under a new tariff (from April 2017) and other penalties, due to their increased emissions of harmful Nitrogen Dioxide and particulate matter.

 There is no shortage of medium-sized estates should you want a vehicle with a practical load bay but not the running costs (or parking problems) that come with a full-sized large car.
 Strong contenders in this category include the Ford Focus estate (great to drive), Peugeot 308 SW (spacious and stylish) and Volkswagen Golf estate (well-built but pricey).

 The Toyota Auris Touring Sports was the first hybrid in this category.
-Its petrol-electric drivetrain boosts fuel economy – particularly for town driving – and means free car tax.
+Its petrol-electric drivetrain boosts fuel economy, particularly when driving around town.

 7. Best small estates

 Should you wish to scale down even further, compact estate cars do exist, though they have really been squeezed out by small MPVs in recent times.
 Only a handful now remain, such as the Skoda Fabia estate and Mini Clubman.
 We particularly like the Skoda for its roomy cabin, ease of driving and value for money, while the first generation Mini Clubman offers a fun factor alongside its practicality.